DOE Title IX Compliance at UCI

 Note on Federal Regulations and Interim UC SVSH Policy issued August 14, 2020:

 On August 14, 2020, the University of California implemented the Interim UC Sexual Violence and Sexual Harassment Policy and corresponding adjudication frameworks in response to the Title IX regulations issued by the U.S. Department of Education (“DOE”).
-The new Interim SVSH Policy can be found here.
+The 2020 Interim SVSH Policy can be found here.
 The Interim SVSH Policy is compliant with The Clery Act and Violence Against Women Act (VAWA).

 Additional information is posted on UCOP’s website.